Propaganda in China: External propaganda

 In a 2008 report, the U.S. State Department's International Security Advisory Board declared that China was in the midst of a "comprehensive strategic deception campaign," which was said to include "Psychological Warfare (propaganda, deception, and coercion), Media Warfare (manipulation of public opinion domestically and internationally), and Legal Warfare (use of 'legal regimes' to handicap the opponent in fields favorable to him)."
 On its official Chinese Web site, CCTV describes itself as "the mouthpiece of the Party and the government," and lists its main operations under the heading "propaganda situation," referring to new foreign-language channels as "reaching a new stage in external propaganda."

-Common CCP propaganda themes
+CCP propaganda themes

 Former CCP leader Deng Xiaoping advised Chinese leadership to "hide your capabilities, and bide your time."
 Most modern Chinese foreign propaganda seeks to pursue China's strategic goals while adhering to this advice.
 The following themes were stated by Zheng Bijian to be characteristic of China's foreign propaganda prior to Xi Jinping: